Saskatchewan citizen scientists documenting the province’s birds - Saskatoon | Globalnews.ca

 READ MORE: Are your windows killing birds?
 How to prevent collisions

-“The project is made in a way so all different skill levels can make contributions,” said Kiel Drake, Saskatchewan program manager for Bird Studies Canada.
+“The project is made in a way so all different skill levels can make contributions,” Kiel Drake, the Saskatchewan program manager for Bird Studies Canada, said.

 During July and August, people are documenting sightings of nesting birds, but also examining behavioural cues.